Hoodoo (spirituality): Concerns about cultural appropriation

 African Americans created the culture of Hoodoo.
 There are regional styles to this tradition, and as African Americans traveled, the tradition of Hoodoo changed according to African Americans' environment.
 Hoodoo includes reverence to ancestral spirits, African American quilt making, animal sacrifice, herbal healing, Bakongo and Igbo burial practices, Holy Ghost shouting, praise houses, snake reverence, African American churches, spirit possession, nkisi and minkisi practices, Black Spiritual churches, Black theology, the ring shout, the Kongo cosmogram, Simbi nature spirits, graveyard conjure, the crossroads spirit, making conjure canes, incorporating animal parts, pouring of libations, Bible conjure, and conjuring in the African American tradition.
 By the twentieth century, white drugstore owners and mail-order companies owned by white Americans appropriated hoodoo culture and utilized fabricated images of legendary Black conjurers to make a profit.
 This practice became known as "marketeered" hoodoo.
 One such case is when white drugstore owners would put a white depiction of High John the Conqueror on their product labels, profiting off Black American spirituality while usurping the image of a Black person.
 As a result, many came to falsely believe that one of the most powerful conjurers was a white man.
-It even It is still used today to sell counterfeit spells and remedies on the internet.
+It even is still used today to sell counterfeit spells and remedies on the internet.
 This has become a major topic of concern for actual Hoodoo practitioners within the community because it reduced Hoodoo to just spells and tricks.

 Scholars define the Hoodoo practiced by African Americans as "Old Black Belt Hoodoo."
 Traditional hoodoos of African American people went into hiding by the twentieth century into the present day.
 There is a spiritual philosophy in Hoodoo, and the tradition does have a missing theology that was taken out by the spiritual merchants who wanted to profit from an African American spiritual tradition.
 Charlatans used Hoodoo to make money, and changed the tradition as a form of selfish magic that is all about spells for love, money, and hexes to sell candles, oils, and trinkets.
 This kind of Hoodoo presented by charlatans, not from the Black community, is the hoodoo most people know.
 The Spiritual Church, the Sanctified church, and praise houses in Black communities are where traditional Hoodoo continues to be practiced by African Americans.
 One scholar traced manufactured hoodoo to the Great Migration of African Americans from the South to the North.
 African American folk magic changed in urban northern areas as African-Americans did not have access to fresh herbs and roots from their backyards or neighborhoods, and some bought their supplies from stores that profited from African American folk practices.
 White merchants profited from African American folk magic and placed stereotypical images of Indians onto hoodoo product labels to sell merchandise that appeared mystical, exotic, and powerful.